datarobot/datarobot-user-models/task_templates/transforms/r_transform/README.md

 This transformer is intended to work with the [R Drop-In Environment](../../../public_dropin_environments/r_lang/).

 Note that transformers differ from custom models in that the end product is not a trained model, but a transformation of the dataset.
 As such, the fit method will train only a preprocessing pipeline on your data.
-The transform hook must be implemented by the user for now.
-You will also have to pass target info according to the downstream modeling task that will be used by this transformer.

 ## Instructions:
 You can change the contents of the `fit` hook to contain the code you want.
 The `transform` hook will simply 'bake the recipe'